shariqansari1819/Flicks/README.md

 ## Getting Started

-You can down load this project and use it but don't forget to change yout tmdb API key.
+You can download or clone this project and use it but don't forget to change yout tmdb API key.

 ### Prerequisites